jehillparikh/EnterpriseDataManager/replit.md

 ## Overview

-This is a comprehensive mutual fund management API built with Flask and PostgreSQL.
+Clean, minimal mutual fund management API built with Flask and Google Cloud SQL.
 The application provides RESTful endpoints for managing mutual funds, factsheets, returns data, portfolio holdings, and NAV history.
-The system is designed around ISIN (International Securities Identification Number) as the primary identifier for all fund-related data.
+The system uses ISIN (International Securities Identification Number) as the primary identifier for all fund-related data.

 ## System Architecture